ahungry/i-made-this/README.md

 # i made this

-Find a project with a repurposable license, and repurpose to your own
+Find a project with a free re-licensable license, and repurpose to your own.

+Great for padding your past accomplishments!

 ![i made this](http://weknowmemes.com/wp-content/uploads/2013/11/i-made-this-comic.jpg)

 http://weknowmemes.com/2013/11/i-made-this-meme/

 # Usage

+Only tested under GNU/Linux, requires:

+- bash
+- sed
+- find

 ```sh